Dead-curl Press

 Follow these step-by-step instructions to perform Dead-curl Press with proper form and technique.

-Stand with your feet shoulder-width apart, holding a dumbbell in each hand with arms down by your sides.
+Stand with your feet hip-width apart, holding a dumbbell in each hand with palms facing your thighs.

 Secondary Muscles